Justin-Quinn51/Daily-Coding-Challenges/README.md

 # Daily-Coding-Challenges
-## This is where I put all of the solutions to the coding challeneges I use to keep my skills sharp!
+<p>This is where I put all of the solutions to the coding challenges I use to keep my skills sharp!</p>